fuyahuii/StyEmp/README.md

 ```
 python src/inference.py
 ```
-To use the Multi-grained Prefix Encoder with DialoGPT for response generation, set the `calibration` argument to `False`.
+To use the Multi-grained Prefix Encoder with DialoGPT for response generation only, set the `calibration` argument to `False`.
-Setting `calibration` to `True` will generate multiple candidate responses, as demonstrated in the Personality Reinforcement module.
+Setting `calibration` to `True` will generate multiple candidate responses, as demonstrated in the Personality Reinforcement module, which is needed for the following training.

 ### **Multi-grained Prefix Encoder with Personality Reinforcement**
 #### **Training**